 How do body fat scales work?

-Body fat bathroom scales work by sending a very low electrical current through your body via your feet.
+Body fat scales can be a better indicator of overall health than their conventional weighing scale cousins.
+They work by sending a very low electrical current through your body via your feet.
 Tissue containing a lot of water, such as muscle, lets the current through easily, but fat contains comparatively little water, so it resists the current – the higher the impedance, the more fat there is in your body.

 Who shouldn't use body fat scales?